First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Methods

-The next selection criterion is based on the event-wise hit multiplicity (Fig.~\ref{selection}(B)).
-For PLI with $^{44}$Sc, we require exactly three hits per event ($\mu$=3): two corresponding to the 511 keV annihilation photons with $\mathrm{TOT}_{\mathrm{hit}}\in[5.5-8] \mathrm{ns\cdot V}$ and one corresponding to the 1157 keV prompt gamma with $\mathrm{TOT}_{\mathrm{hit}}\in[8.1-14]\ \mathrm{ns\cdot V}$.
-The distribution of multiplicity of accepted events is shown in Fig.~\ref{selection}(B), where the red-shaded histogram highlights events containing exactly two annihilation photons and one prompt gamma. \\ To suppress the background from scattered photons or accidental coincidences, we imposed angular constraints on the emitting direction of photons.
+To suppress the background from scattered photons or accidental coincidences, we imposed angular constraints on the emitting direction of photons.
 Fig.\ref{selection}(C) shows the distribution of the angle $\theta_{AA}$ between the annihilation photons calculated from their hit positions with respect to the detector center.
 Only events with $\theta_{AA}$ (red-shaded region in Fig.\ref{selection}(C)) were accepted for further analysis.
 Moreover, the prompt gamma $\gamma_d$ is emitted isotropically with respect to the annihilation photons.
 However the observed distribution of the angle between the annihilation photons and prompt gamma is strongly picked for small angles.
 This is due to the misidentification of secondary scattering of photons in the detector as signals from prompt gamma or annihilation photon.
-Therefore, the selected events were further reduced by implementing the additional constraint ($\theta_{DA} \geq 30^\circ$) that significantly improved the purity of true event (Fig.\ref{selection}(D)). \\ Finally, we applied a Scatter Test (ST) to distinguish events with true annihilation photons from contamination by intra-detector Compton scatter or accidental coincidences.
+Therefore, the selected events were further reduced by implementing the additional constraint ($\theta_{DA} \geq 30^\circ$) that significantly improved the purity of true event (Fig.\ref{selection}(D)).

+Finally, we applied a Scatter Test (ST) to distinguish events with true annihilation photons from contamination by intra-detector Compton scatter or accidental coincidences.
 For annihilation photons registered with hit times $t_2$ and $t_3$, and hit positions $\vec{r}_2$ and $\vec{r}_3$, the ST is defined as